This article covers key concepts that will help you make sense of your Effectiveness (360) feedback report.

-When your Effectiveness (360) feedback is ready, your coach will share your report with you.
-If your company has used Employee-driven mode then you’ll have access to your feedback as soon as the survey collection period is over.
+When your Effectiveness (360) feedback is ready, your coach will share the report with you.
+If your survey is coachless, you’ll have access to your feedback as soon as the survey collection period is over.

-The first, critical step it to read Making the Most of Your Individual Feedback for valuable tips on how to learn and act on the feedback you receive.
+Before you start, have a look at Making the Most of Your Individual Feedback for valuable tips on how to learn and act on the feedback you've received.

-Multi-select strengths and opportunities are also categorized by group, and the number of people within that group who have selected each option.
+Multi-select strengths and opportunities are also categorized by reviewer type, and how many people within that group selected each option.
 The items appear in order of popularity, surfacing the most selected items first.
 Pay attention to which groups have selected which items, and also the selections you have made.

 If you are a manager, team lead, supervisor, or any role responsible for leading or managing people then there is a good chance you have received feedback using our Focus Scale.
 The purpose of the focus scale is exactly that – to help you to focus on what is most important to your team.
 This scale does not reflect how 'good' or 'bad' you are at something, instead it reflects individual needs.
 These needs will vary according to the individual's own skills, experience and challenges.